-To that end, the bicycle offers an opportunity that is tough to pass up.
-It’s a chance to see what’s going on, it’s good exercise and it’s available to a wide range of ages and fitness levels.
+The bicycle offers an opportunity that is tough to pass up.
+It’s a chance to see what’s going on, it’s good exercise, and it’s available to a wide range of ages and fitness levels.

 “It’s just fun to ride a bike,” said Tony Smoragiewicz, a Sanford Sports Science Institute intern and professional triathlete from Rapid City, South Dakota.
 “It always puts a smile on my face.
 I live in the Black Hills and it’s great going out to your favorite spots and ride loops.
 You don’t hear anything except maybe the noise of your tires and maybe your bike chain.
 Otherwise it’s just peaceful and quiet.”

 Now not all of us go for long and intense training runs in the mountains like Smoragiewicz, who is aspiring to make the next U.S. Olympic triathlon team.
 On the other hand, most of us can get up on two wheels for a few miles on the bike path or a tour of the neighborhood.

 Contingent on mileage and speed, it’s an activity that puts much less stress on your joints, knees and hips than running or walking.

 “Cycling is a pretty good sport for just about anybody,” said Smoragiewicz, who has been competing in triathlons since he was 12 and was a Division I distance runner at the University of Michigan.
 “You can go fast or you can go easy.
 I just love getting on my bike.”

 Kathy Grady, Sanford Wellness aquatics supervisor, is a Level I USA Triathlon coach and also a competitive triathlete herself.
 She bikes more than 100 miles a week with the ultimate benefit that it doesn’t take as much out of her knees as running does.
 Obviously she still runs, but not as much.